brianakl/bootstrapped_model_up_scaling/README.md

 This task is also specifically chosen since a transformer would particularly benefit from "looking back" in the input with its' self-attention.
 Below is a sample:

-The majority cannot reason; it has no judgment.
+The majority cannot reason; it has no judgment.<br>
 00000000001010101122112022021222212222100012220

 For each character, the output should be the number of times that character has occurred before.

-men love the downfall and disgrace of the righteous 000000011002201010001212121000020222121122111222201
+men love the downfall and disgrace of the righteous<br>
+000000011002201010001212121000020222121122111222201

 For this example we extended the length of the string to demonstrate the rule.
 In the training set each string will be 20 characters long as demonstrated below. the vocab is also limited to the english letters and space.
 Numbers are spelled out as individual digits (10 becomes one zero).

-the majority cannot r
+the majority cannot r<br>
+000000000010101011221
-men love the downfall
+men love the downfall<br>
+000000011002201010001

 ### The dataset
 The dataset was taken from text8.